 The hero is a certain Luke Rivers, who used to know one of the bad guys in the old days but has now hung up his guns, you know how they do.
 Naturally he will strap the irons on again and have a showdown; that’s an essential ingredient of this plot.
 He also dons, for the final shoot-out, a Clint Eastwood poncho, and unshaven and with a stubby cigar, he does look quite Clintish.
 Rivers is played by Casper Van Dien from Starship Troopers, who, as far as Westerns go, has only done this and two episodes of Dr. Quinn, Medicine Woman, so can hardly be accounted a specialist.
 He’s OK, I guess.

 Going for the Clint look

 The gang's redneck bad guy, the one our hero used to know, is named DC Cracker and is played by Bruce Boxleitner from Disney’s TRON.
 Mr. Boxleitner had started in Westerns in an episode of Gunsmoke in its final year (1975) and had then starred alongside James Arness again in the TV How The West Was Won.
 After that he made quite a thing of TV Westerns.
+He was Wyatt Earp in the TV I Married Wyatt Earp in 1983.
 In this one, he moves over from the dark side to the defenders of decency, because the real bad guy is too bad even for him, shooting down women and children and so forth, which is really rather naughty.
 This is the evil Tate (Jeff Kober, who has credentials as he was born and brought up on a ranch near Billings, Montana).